-- Is the property useful for the purposes of the College Fund? - Is the property marketable? - Are there any restrictions, reservations, easements or other limitations associated with the property? - Are there carrying costs, which may include insurance, property taxes, mortgages, or notes, etc., associated with the property? - Does the environmental audit reflect that the property is not damaged? - 5.
+- Is the property useful for the purposes of the College Fund? - Is the property marketable? - Are there any restrictions, reservations, easements or other limitations associated with the property? - Are there carrying costs, which may include insurance, property taxes, mortgages, or notes, etc., associated with the property? - Does the environmental audit reflect that the property is not damaged? - Are there any significant risks or liabilities to owning the property? - 5.
 Remainder Interests in Property.
 The College Fund will accept a remainder interest in a personal residence, farm or vacation property subject to the provisions of paragraph 4 above.
 The donor or other occupants may continue to occupy the real property for the duration of the stated life.
 At the death of the donor, the College Fund may use the property or reduce it to cash.
 Where the College Fund receives a gift of a remainder interest, expenses for maintenance, real estate taxes and any property indebtedness are to be paid by the donor or primary beneficiary.
-Prior to acceptance of a Remainder Interest in Property gift, the gift shall be approved by the College Fund.
+Prior to acceptance of a Remainder Interest in Property gift, the gift must shall be approved by the College Fund.